• The Old Town of Vilnius (UNESCO)

 Latvia is a country of many contrasts; from the 13th century capital Riga (UNESCO) - once the trading center of the Hanseatic League - filled with medieval buildings and Art Nouveau architecture; to the medieval castles of Turaida and Sigulda in Gauja National Park; to small historic villages.
 In southern Latvia, we visit Rundale Palace to see one of the most beautiful examples of Baroque architecture in the Baltics - the palace was built in the 18th century as a summer residence for a Duke of Courland and has a beautiful French garden.

-Estonian landscape and culture has been highly influenced by Swedes, Germans and Russians - the country has been occupied by them for centuries.
-We get our first taste of the country by visiting the Estonian Islands of Saaremaa and Muhu, with their medieval villages and coastal towns.
-We visit the capital Tallinn (UNESCO) with its well-preserved medieval Old Town as well as many medieval castles throughout the country.
-We conclude our trip with a visit to Narva, Estonia's 3rd largest city situated directly across the river to the Russian fortress at Ivangorod.
+In Estonia, we visit the Islands of Saaremaa and Muhu, with their medieval villages and coastal towns.
+We visit the capital of Tallinn (UNESCO) with its well-preserved medieval Old Town as well as many medieval castles throughout the country.
+We visit Narva castle, situated directly across the river to the Russian fortress at Ivangorod.